-Vitamin K2 and Testosterone: This Quite Unknown Vitamin Has a Mechanism to Increase T Production
+Vitamin K2 and Testosterone: Menaquinone Has a Mechanism to Increase T Production

 There’s one vitamin that really deserves a whole lot more attention than what it’s getting now, and that’s the vitamin K2 (menaquinone).
 Heck, most people don’t even know that it exists, nor that it reduces cardiovascular disease risk, and greatly enhances bone formation.